-The vegetable share runs from June to Thanksgiving for 24 weeks.
-It includes enough vegetables for two large vegetarian meals per week or side dishes for the whole week.
+The vegetable share includes enough vegetables for two large vegetarian meals per week or side dishes for the whole week.
 Vegetables include but are definitely not limited to heirloom tomatoes, mesclun salad mix, zucchini, baby corn, summer squash, cucumbers, lettuces, beets, carrots, pumpkins, gourds, and winter squash.
 You can view a harvest schedule on the Garden of Eve website to learn more about what types of vegetables are available during the season.

-The egg share runs from June to Thanksgiving for 24 weeks.
-Members can choose to purchase a weekly egg share, which consists of a full dozen eggs each week, or a biweekly share, which consists of a full dozen eggs every two weeks.
+Members can choose to purchase a weekly egg share, which consists of a full dozen eggs each pickup.
 Eggs come from Garden of Eve's own pastured, free-range hens, which are fed no hormones or antibiotics.

 Flowers & Sunflowers

 The flower share runs from June to Halloween, for 20 weeks, and consists of a gorgeous bouquet or potted variety of organically-grown fresh flowers.
 Enjoy a different variety every week!
 Includes zinnias, snapdragons, sunflowers, gladiolas, black-eyed susans and much more.
 The sunflower share runs for 10 weeks (10 pickups for weekly shares, 5 for biweekly).

 Sweet Pea CSA also offers shares of cheese and beer, as well as a one-time plant share pickup.

 CSA members can choose to purchase a full (weekly) share or a half (biweekly) share of vegetables, fruit, eggs and flowers.
 A variety of options and combinations are available to customize your share.